tyong920/cookiecutter-pypackage/docs/faq.md

     - `release.yml`: define release & publish workflow, run on every tag push, create GitHub release, publish docs to GitHub Pages and built package to PyPI.

 ???+ Question
-    # Why not travis CI?
-    Travis CI is a great service, however, github actions is super convenient, less configuration , better integration.
-Less configuration, less error prone.

-???+ Question
-    # Why not read the docs?
-    Same reason as above.
-GitHub Pages is convenient than read the docs, it requires no further configuration, except access token.
-As to read the docs, you need to write v2 config file, plus several settings on web pages.

-???+ Question
     # Why mkdocs over sphinx?
     reStructured Text and Sphinx is way to tedious, though powerful.
 With extension,